 Here is a diagram to help you understand what is focal length.
 An understanding of focal length and zoom range will help you when you are considering buying a camera or a lens.

-In the diagram, if you can imagine a longer lens would give you a narrower angle of view of the subject.
+In the diagram below, if you can imagine a longer lens (the space marked in red) with would give you a narrower angle of view of the subject.
 In other words a smaller amount of the subject would be focused on the sensor.
+Longer focal lengths are good for shooting sports, wildlife, and portraits of individual people.

 Most cameras come with a zoom lens, which means you can essentially change the focal length of the lens.
 Zooming in narrows you angle of view and brings your subject closer.
 Zooming out widens the camera's view, includes more things in your viewfinder and make them smaller.